vzrus/YAF-and-MojoPortal-Add-Ons/README.txt

 *Be careful with Admin name which you shoud enter while installing.
 You should remember you MP host admin email which should be an existing MP admin name.
 Use existing user name when required.
 Like admin@admin.com, don't create a new admin user.
-After install you login under the name in MP again.
+After install you should login under the name into your MP site again.
 Now you're YAF host admin.

 7.Post install actions.

 Click on Host on the upper panel.
-Check Enable Display Name: on Features tab.
+Check Enable Display Name: on Features tab.It's not required when you create a second board.

 8.In the left accordian menu find User and Role -> Roles setting.
 Assign required privrleges.